peekwez/docai/src/agents/prompts/schema-builder.md

 ### User Message

-> I want to extract the name, email, phone number date, gender, and phone number from a resume
+> I want to extract the name, email, phone number, date of birth, and gender from a resume.

 ### Agent Response